At Amass Restaurant in Copenhagen, chef Matt Orlando is taking sustainability to the extreme with a zero-waste approach to fine dining.

 It was exactly 6 p.m. when I arrived, as I wanted to dine early while natural light was still available.

 I was seated facing the open kitchen, with my back toward one of the large windows looking out over the Amass Restaurant garden.

 Amass offers two tasting menu options, and I opted for the larger one as it was the last night of my trip to Scandinavia.

-At the end of the meal, I asked if there was a menu I could take home and they were kind enough to print one off for me as a souvenir.
+At the end of the meal, I asked if there was an Amass Restaurant menu I could take home, and they were kind enough to print one for me as a souvenir.